 Jaffa, the former boxer, was by far the more political of the two men, Bloom the more philosophical.
 Jaffa’s work on Lincoln, the Constitution, and his very public debates with other scholars and even Supreme Court nominees were legendary for their acrimony.
 William F. Buckley, Jr. famously said, “If you think Harry Jaffa is hard to argue with, try agreeing with him.
 It is nearly impossible.”
 Jaffa was a political animal through and through.
 Bloom, by contrast, fled Cornell for the University of Toronto as an escape from the political radicalization of American campuses, returning to his beloved University of Chicago only much later.

 Bloom’s scholarly work consisted mostly of translations and close commentaries on the same.
 He cultivated an urbane and detached style, seemingly uninterested in day-to-day politics.
 But this was not entirely true.
-He had a steady stream of phone conversations with well-placed graduates in Washington, DC, keeping him up to date on even the most intricate details.
+He had a steady stream of phone conversations with well-placed graduates in Washington, D.C., keeping himself up-to-date on even the most intricate details.
 Saul Bellow, the American novelist, detailed these conversations in his fictionalized biography of his friend, Ravelstein.
 While some of the accounts are exaggerated for dramatic effect, it is clear that Bloom delighted in politics, or at least in the great issues of war and peace, though one could never imagine him campaigning.

 If we consider their first works of scholarship—Jaffa’s on Aristotle and St. Thomas Aquinas, Bloom’s on the ancient rhetorician Isocrates—the picture becomes more blurred.
 What’s more, Bloom did write on the American Constitution, and Jaffa’s pugnacity was born of a devotion to the truth at least as strong as that of any philosopher.
 The one did not simply take up the political side of Strauss and the other the philosophical, so much as develop his legacy and establish each his own by means of emphasis.
 And regarding that legacy, all hinged on the idea of classical natural right.